 This extended and formalised the Provisions of Oxford.
 Allowing a group of barons to advise the King.

 Backed by the Pope, King Henry repudiated the Provisions of Oxford.
 This led to another war between the barons and King.

 Battle of Lewes

-The forces of Simon de Montfort defeated Henry and Edward and took them prisoner.
+The forces of Simon de Montfort defeated Henry III and Prince Edward and took them prisoner.

 1264 (late May)